RobustBlack: Challenging Black-Box Adversarial Attacks on State-of-the-Art Defenses: Conclusion

-This research investigated the effectiveness of black-box adversarial attacks against SoTA and standard robust models using ImageNet, structured around three series of experiments, uncovering key insights..
+{This research investigated the effectiveness of black-box adversarial attacks against SoTA and standard robust models using ImageNet, structured around three series of experiments, uncovering key insights..
 Our first findings demonstrate that even advanced black-box attacks often struggle against a relatively simple adversarial defense.
 This suggests that adversarial training can be a highly effective baseline defense for real-world systems accessible via APIs.
 Consequently, understanding the limitations of current black-box attacks against robust models is crucial for developing more effective attack strategies.
-Based on our second experiments, we found that defense mechanisms optimized against AutoAttack often generalize effectively to resist black-box attacks, even though performance differences are less pronounced in black-box settings.
+Based on our second experiment, we found that defense mechanisms optimized against AutoAttack often generalize effectively to resist black-box attacks, even though performance differences are less pronounced in black-box settings.
 This finding supports the relevance of AutoAttack as a benchmark for black-box robustness and suggests that current efforts focused on white-box defenses provide a meaningful degree of robustness in black-box scenarios as well -- though ensemble defenses may not always translate their AutoAttack robustness to black-box robustness, especially against attacks using similar surrogate models as the ensemble.
 Finally, we observed that selecting a surrogate with a level of robustness aligned with that of the target can significantly impact the success rate of transfer-based attacks.
-This finding reveal the possibility for strategic selection of surrogate models when planning black-box attacks.
-Future work should consider designing black-box attacks that specifically target SOTA robust models to better reflect real-world defensive capabilities.
+This finding reveals the possibility for strategic selection of surrogate models when planning black-box attacks.
+Future attacks should consider designing black-box attacks that specifically target SOTA robust models to better reflect real-world defensive capabilities.
 Additionally, further exploration of why SoTA defenses optimized for AutoAttack are also relevant for black-box robustness could yield valuable insights into cross-attack resilience mechanisms.
-Expanding the study of transfer-based attacks to consider varying levels of robustness between surrogate and target models would also help to deepen our understanding of transferability dynamics.
-Finally, while this study focused on image classification tasks, future research could extend the analysis to other tasks, such as object detection or segmentation, to understand how black-box robustness may vary across applications.
-In conclusion, this study demonstrates that SoTA defenses are notably resilient against black-box attacks, underscoring the importance of developing more targeted attack strategies to effectively challenge these modern robust models.
-As the field advances, these insights can guide both the creation of more sophisticated black-box attacks and the design of improved defense mechanisms that support the deployment of robust AI systems across a wide range of applications.
+In conclusion, our study demonstrates that SoTA defenses are notably resilient against black-box attacks, underscoring the importance of developing more targeted attack strategies to effectively challenge these modern robust models.
+As the field advances, these insights can guide both the creation of more sophisticated black-box attacks and the design of improved defense mechanisms that support the deployment of robust AI systems across a wide range of applications. }